Nasdaq closes up 2%, Dow adds 400 points as tame inflation data fuels market comeback (2024)

 Market downside risk has reduced, says Nomura

 U.S. equities are bouncing back after last week's sell-off, according to Nomura.
-Macro hedge funds buying into the pullback has helped power the recent rebound; without them, the market would likely have remained soft throughout, said analyst Yosh*taka Suda.
+Macro hedge funds buying into the pullback has helped power the recent rebound; without them, the market would likely have remained soft throughout, said analyst Yoshitaka Suda.

 "We think the downside risk posed to U.S. equities by systematic investors is much less serious now than it was before," Suda wrote in a Tuesday note.